belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 Assess the risks: DREAD
 -------

-`RPE` OK, now I got what STRIDE is, but what about this other fancy acronym, DREAD ?
+`RPE` OK, now I got what STRIDE is, in the broad sense, but what about this other fancy acronym, DREAD ?

 `DPL` key aspect => assess the risk business wise. thus DREAD providing a classification scheme

 `RPE` By damage, you mean how bad would an attack would be on our business?

+`DPL` Exactly.

-Let's go through, briefly each of those letter.
+`RPE` Cool.
+Then, let's go through, briefly each of those letter.

 `DPL` Reproducibility - how easy is it to reproduce the attack?